Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 For each candidate, chairs need to:

-- In some schools (e.g. Dyson College of Arts and Sciences), prepare in consultation with the new hire and the Dean a letter outlining the general expectations for the first three years in teaching, service, and scholarship or creative work.
+- Prepare in consultation with the new hire and the Dean a letter outlining the general expectations for the first three years in teaching, service, and scholarship or creative work.

-- During year 1 of candidate appointment, ensure that he/she has a discipline-appropriate mentor, who is at a rank higher than the candidate.
+- During year 1 of candidate appointment, ensure that they have a discipline-appropriate mentor, who is at a rank higher than the candidate.

 - Encourage attendance at campus or school-level tenure and promotion workshops.

-- Encourage faculty to become acquainted with the services provided by CTLT and the Associate Provost for Research.
+- Encourage faculty to become acquainted with the services provided by The Faculty Center and the Associate Provost for Research.

 - Provide guidance for faculty annual reporting procedures.